Newcleo: Technology

-The reactors newcleo designs are small modular reactors (SMRs), which proponents hope to have cost and flexibility advantages over large conventional reactors.
-The coolant is liquid lead.
+The lead-cooled fast reactors newcleo designs are small modular reactors (SMRs), which proponents hope to have cost and flexibility advantages over large conventional reactors.
+The coolant is liquid lead, and its reactors are designed to fission heavy elements, allowing them to recycle material that conventional light-water reactors cannot.

-newcleo plans to use mixed oxide fuel (MOX) to potentially reduce the need for new uranium mining while also managing long-lasting nuclear waste more effectively.
-The strategy involves reprocessing spent nuclear fuel multiple times.

-newcleo aims to produce its own MOX fuel.
+Newcleo plans to use mixed oxide fuel (MOX) composed of uranium oxide and plutonium oxide to potentially reduce the need for new uranium mining while also managing long-lasting nuclear waste more effectively.
+The plutonium used to produce MOX fuel is often sourced from reprocessing spent nuclear fuel, though MOX production can also be a way of utilizing surplus weapons-grade plutonium.
+Newcleo has not made public any plans to conduct its own reprocessing, but plans to reprocess spent fuel from its own MOX-fuelled reactors to create further MOX fuel, in a strategy it calls "multi-recycling."